sylefeb/Silice/projects/fire-v/doc/flame.md

 ## CPU side

 It is interesting to look at the interplay between Fire-V (the CPU) and Flame (the GPU).
 The CPU has a few things to do, in particular computing the edge increments, but then it is free to do something else while the triangle is being rasterized.
+The support code is in [flame.c](../smoke/mylibc/flame.c).

 **TODO**